 - Camouflage products - for cosmetic help with skin changes.

 - Non-selective immunosuppressives - cyclophosphamide is the most commonly used and has been associated with improvements in both pulmonary function and skin involvement but efficacy may reduce beyond two years.
 Mycophenolate mofetil has also been used with improvements in lung function.
-Azathioprine and methotrexate alone may not be as beneficial as the aforementioned medications.
+Azathioprine and methotrexate alone may not be as beneficial but have been shown to be effective for skin involvement.

 - T-cell targeted immunotherapy - T cells play a central role in much of the pathology of scleroderma, which probably explains why ciclosporin is effective.
 Other T-cell targeted therapy which is being tested includes sirolimus, antithymocyte globulin, and basiliximab.